ds4se/chapters/sback/summarizing-unstructured-data.md

 more complex ones to recognize more complex languages, such as those used in signatures, from natural language content [3].
-As an example, here we describe how the lines of Java source code can be recognized in the content of an email, with a very simple, yet effective approach.
+As an example, here we describe how the lines of Java source code can be recognized in the content of an email, with a very simple, yet effective approach, and see what is its impact on a final tag cloud summary.

 If we consider lines 17--20 and 25--28, we note a peculiarity present in many programming languages (e.g., Java, C, C#, Perl): The developer must end each